cloudogu/confluence-temp-delete-job/README.md

 tempdel delete-loop --age 12 --interval 60 /opt/atlassian/confluence/temp
 ```

-For more information, calling `tempdel --help` provides more information about the tool.
+More information about the tool can be found in the [operations](docs/operations/delete-loop_en.md) documentation, or by calling `tempdel --help` provides more information.

 Documentation on developing `tempdel` can be found in [English](docs/developing_en.md) and [German](docs/developing_de.md).

+## License

+MIT License

 ---
 ### What is the Cloudogu EcoSystem?